ExpediaGroup/graphql-kotlin/website/docs/schema-generator/execution/data-fetching-environment.md

 ## Coercing Arguments to Typed Objects

 `environment.arguments` returns a `Map<String, Any?>`.
-By the time your code sees this map, graphql-java has already run all custom scalar coercers, so scalar fields are already their target JVM types — not raw strings.
+By the time your code sees this map, graphql-java has already run all custom scalar coercers, so scalar fields are already in their target JVM types — not raw strings.

 If you need to coerce this map into a typed Kotlin object (for example, in instrumentation or a custom `DataFetcher`), use the `getArgumentsAs` extension function from `graphql-kotlin-schema-generator`: